Winter's parting shot: Summer temps to snow chill in a day!

 "It's made a terrific difference," said Fire and Emergency southern shift manager Andrew Norris.

-The fire fighting command was in the process of being handed over to the Department of Conservation and State Highway 80, shut since Sunday, was hoped to be reopened today, depending on snowfall.
+The fire-fighting command was in the process of being handed over to the Department of Conservation and State Highway 80, shut since Sunday, was hoped to be reopened today, depending on snowfall.

 Read More